web3goals/crypto-amazon-prototype/README.md

 ## 🛠️ Technologies

-- **Sign Protocol** is used as a platform to make attestations of the listed products with all the details and prices.
+- **Sign Protocol** is used as a platform to make attestations of the listed products with all the details and as indexer to display all listed products in the explore page.
 - **Chainlink** is used as an oracle connected to Amazon's API to verify sellers and their products.
 - **XMTP** is used as a messaging protocol that helps buyers communicate with sellers and subscribe to their updates.
 - **Envio** is used as an indexer that lets users instantly find listed Amazon products.